hurricanemark/DailyCodingChallenge/README.md

 Sign up for an account at <a href>"https://dailycodingproblem.com"</a> to automatically receive  a daily coding problem in your mail box.

 This post contains continuous update of my solutions (code snippets).
-I try to keep a consistent activity.
+I try to keep it a consistent activity as a way to keep my mind entertained.

 ## How to Run